-The preparation of these condensed consolidated interim financial statements requires management to make estimates, judgments and assumptions that affect the amounts reported in the condensed consolidated interim financial statements and notes.
+The preparation of these consolidated financial statements requires management to make estimates, judgments and assumptions that affect the amounts reported in the consolidated financial statements and notes.
 By their nature, these estimates, judgments and assumptions are subject to measurement uncertainty and the effect of changes in these estimates in future periods could be material.
 These estimates are based on historical experience, current and future economic conditions, and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Actual results could differ from these estimates.
-Revisions to estimates are accounted for prospectively.
+Actual results could differ from these estimates are accounted for prospectively.
 The more significant areas requiring the use of management estimate and judgments are as follows: